PROSRESEARCHCENTER/junitcontest/README.md

 An upcoming event is expected for 2018: check information below For more information see [DETAILS](/DETAILS) and [PUBLICATIONS](/PUBLICATIONS.md).

-# 6th junit contest - Call for pariticpation
+# 6th junit contest - Call for participation

 After 5 years of successful junit tools competitions we would like to make you aware of the 6th junit contest to be celebrated in the 11th International SBST workshop [1] to be held in conjunction with ICSE conference [2].